Last updated on 10 May 2021

 But there is hope for the Prog genre after all.
 Help is on the way, though.
 The prog brigade of the future is on the prowl, like.
 But do I indeed hear Leprous rummaging around backstage?
-Whispering about how the soundscape should look like?
-Well, not quite as straightforward as that neither.
+Well, some of that my fit.
+But it’s not quite as straightforward as that either.

-But what the Canadians of Jupiter Hollow serve you as their firstling is real hefty Progressive Rock, with some metal infusions.
+Now, the Canadians of Jupiter Hollow serve you real hefty Progressive Rock, with some metal infusions.
 And this on their first attempt to fame.

-Their furious debut EP Odyssey is a complex and captivating piece of work and you will have to carve out some quality time to give it a listen.
+Their furious debut EP Odyssey is a complex and captivating piece of work.
+And you will have to carve out some quality time for it to reveal its undoubted qualities.
 Not something for lazy Sunday afternoons, after the roast and potatoes have been consumed.

-This Southern Comfort laced and very tasty chunk of prog is just irresistibly irresistible.
+This Southern Comfort laced and very tasty chunk of prog is just irresistible.
 And they take the experimentation to the limit.
-Mixing a gazillion of styles in rapid succession, their tune suddenly disintegrates into a more brutal – and dare I say it – more metally fused sound, yet still strangely reminiscent of Steven Wilson on his best days.
+Mixing a gazillion styles in rapid succession, their tune suddenly disintegrates into a more brutal – and dare I say it – more metal-fused sound.
+Yet it is still strangely reminiscent of Steven Wilson on his best days.

-Odyssey is technically outstanding with great riffs and solos and some cool drum work that is already halfway to nirvana.
+Odyssey greets us with technical geekery, together with great riffs and solos and some cool drum work that is already halfway to nirvana.
 Let me also point out Kenny Parry and his astonishing set of pipes, hitting impossible notes that will make some of the Heavy Metal blasters go red with envy.

 Now, let’s have a care.

 I really enjoyed listening to this blurb.
-If this is a prelude to the upcoming full length, then I can’t wait getting it.
+If this is a prelude to the upcoming full length, then I can’t wait to get it.

 Label: Self-Released | Web: Official Site